RegnorMC/dimenager/README.md

-# Dimension Manager
+# Dimenager
-Dimension Manager is a [Fabric](https://fabricmc.net/) server-side mod that lets you easily manage Minecraft dimesnions in-game using simple commands.
+Dimenager is a [Fabric](https://fabricmc.net/) server-side mod that lets you easily manage Minecraft dimensions in-game using simple commands.
-Dimension Manager **does not depend** on any other mods including the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
+The mod **does not depend** on any other mods including the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).
 ## The concept
 ### Dimensions
 Every dimension is represented with an identifier and contains its own generator settings and is linked to a dimension type.
 To avoid any confusion `/dimension worlds` is used to manage the dimensions, and is called "worlds" because `/dimension dimensions` would not sound too well.